Abronhill High School

 Abronhill High School was a non-denominational, comprehensive, secondary school in Abronhill, a suburb of the Scottish new town of Cumbernauld.
 The school roll was 473 pupils in January 2009.
 The school was the setting of the 1981 Scottish film Gregory's Girl.
 Abronhill High School was located near Abronhill Shopping Centre.
 It closed in June 2014.

-The school was used by director Bill Forsyth for the external location scenes of his 1981 coming-of-age romantic comedy film Gregory's Girl.
+The school was used by director Bill Forsyth for the external and internal location scenes of his 1981 coming-of-age romantic comedy film Gregory's Girl.

 History

 The school was opened on 22 November 1978 by a local councillor, Martin Green.
 Abronhill High School was the third non-denominational high school to open in the Cumbernauld area.
 It was built for a capacity of around 1000 students although in years before its closure the school roll was only around 500.
 In 2007 pupils at the school piloted a mountain biking scheme that was developed with Forestry Commission Scotland.
 On 1 September 2008, pupils at Abronhill High were the first in Scotland to receive the HPV vaccine at their school.